tmk/tmk_keyboard/doc/keymap.md

 ### 0.3 Keymap Example
-The keymap is defined in the **`keymaps[]`** array, a 2-dimensional array of rows and columns corresponding to positions in the keyboard matrix.
+The keymap is defined in the **`uint8_t keymaps[]`** array, a 2-dimensional array of rows and columns corresponding to positions in the keyboard matrix.
 But most often the layers are defined using C macros to allow for easier reading and editing of the keymap files.
-To use complex actions you need to define `Fn` keycodes in the **`fn_actions[]`** array.
+To use complex actions you need to define `Fn` action in the **`action_t fn_actions[]`** array.

 This is a keymap example for the [HHKB](http://en.wikipedia.org/wiki/Happy_Hacking_Keyboard) keyboard.
 This example has three layers: the QWERTY base layer, and two overlay layers for cursor and mousekey control, respectively.